Y Day Camp

 Facilities: On our 52 acres of fields, woods and river frontage we have a 25 yard in-ground pool, a covered pavilion that seats 120, rest rooms, offices, changing rooms with private areas and storage cubbies, four lean-tos, an archery range, beach volleyball court, acreas of playing fields, a canoe launch, and miles of hiking trails.

 Activities: Our staff fosters the development of the whole child by providing a wide-variety of fun, age-appropriate activities that promote social, physical, intellectual and emotional growth, and the values of caring, honesty, respect, and responsibility.
 Core camp activities include: swim lessons, sports & games, arts & crafts, free swim, adventure games (leadership- and team-building), archery, environmental education, canoeing, and opening and closing ceremonies.
 Session themes provide the focus for many activities.
 Older campers are engaged in many session-long projects.
 Every Friday all campers will have a chance to delve into a favorite activity in more depth including activities that are not part of the traditional camp curriculum (Friday FunDay).
-For example, Camp director Sue Fortier was a nationally-ranked synchronized swimmer as a teen... she would LOVE to teach synchronized swimming as a Friday Fun Day activity.
+For example, Camp director Sean Fortier is an avid backpacker and hiker and would love to teach back country skills.
+You will also see a Y Day Camp version of "world cup soccer" or "core value 4 way capture the flag."
+Of course, there is likely to be a "gold rush" at some point in the summer.

 Hours of Operation: Camp runs from 9:00 am to 4:00 pm, Monday through Friday (not including transportation time).

 Before- and After-Camp Services: In 2016, in response to requests from parents living and/or working in the Springfield/Charlestown area or driving up 91 for work in the WRJ/Lebanon area, we offered Before-Camp (8-9AM) and After-Camp (4-5PM) services.
-Based on positive feedback, we'll offer this service again in 2017.
+Based on positive feedback, we'll offer this service again in 2020.
 Before-Camp and After-Camp Care take place at our camp facility.
 They extend the fun and hands-on learning of camp.
 Two of our Y Day Camp staff members will lead these programs.
-The fee for each is $25/week.
-Parents can register their child(ren) for these services in the Registration Forms that are mailed out after a child is enrolled in camp.
+The fee for each is $30/week.
+Parents can register their child(ren) for these services by completing the Before and After Camp Enrollment Form

-Camp Staff: For the nineteenth consecutive summer, our camp will be directed by Sue Fortier.
-As always, a majority of staff members from the previous summer will return and will be joined this summer by several talented, passionate new staff members.
+Camp Staff: Our camp is directed by our seasonal Camp Director Sean Fortier.
+Many staff members from the previous summer will return and will be joined by several talented, passionate new staff members.
 Our "professional role models" are hired based on their camping, education, recreational and/or child care training and experience, as well as their passion for helping children learn, grow and thrive and their commitment to our core values.
 They participate in a comprehensive training program prior to the opening of camp.
 Training includes applying Developmental Assets research, teambuilding (for both the staff team and for staff to use with their group of campers), positive discipline, risk management, and First Aid and CPR.

 Groups and Ratios: Children are organized into small groups by age.
-Each group of up to 13 children is supervised by a senior staff member (Activity Leader) and a junior counselor (Group Leader).
-The overall ratio of campers:staff is 6:1.
+Each group of up to 10 campers is supervised by 2 counselors.

-Tuition: $165 per one-week session, plus a one-time $25 administrative fee.
+Tuition: $175 per one-week session, plus a one-time $25 administrative fee.
 Because Y Day Camp is a licensed School-Age Child Care program, camp fees are tax-deductible to the extent allowed by law.
 A variety of forms of Financial Assistance are available to help you pay for these fees.
-Parents receiving 100% of VT's Child Care Financial Assistance will pay just $10 per session (NH, slightly more).
+If you are eligable for 100% financial assistance through the State of VT or NH please contact the main office for a discounted enrollment rate.

 Directions to our Lewis Day Camp facility: